 - You want the security of high-performance cover to match your car.

-Tips for for insuring for your high-performance car
+Tips for insuring your high-performance vehicle

 - Document.
 In the case of a claim, you want to be able to prove the value of your car through pictures or receipts of parts and labor for modifications.
 This will come in handy if you have to challenge a claim made by your insurance.